manishrps/DP-900T00A-Azure-Data-Fundamentals/Instructions/Cloudlabs/Module 03: Lab 1: Manage Azure Cosmos DB.md

 15. Wait while the import proceeds.
 It should complete without any errors or warnings, and report that it has transferred 504 records.

     ![Image of the Results page in the Data Migration Tool](https://docs.microsoft.com/en-us/learn/wwl-data-ai/explore-non-relational-data-stores-azure/media/6-results.png)

+    >Note : If you find the import failed with  error, perform the steps from 9 to 15 again.

 16. Close the Data Migration Tool.